Sivasuthan9/Sivasuthan9/README.md

 <h3>Hey there 🙋‍♂️</h3>

-I am a dedicated Engineering student passionate about machine learning, data analysis, and AI.
-My coursework has provided a solid foundation in both theoretical and practical engineering aspects.
+I’m a creative and dedicated engineering undergraduate passionate about AI, Edge Computing, Cloud Computing and IoT.
+I love solving real-world problems through software and innovation, aiming to make a meaningful impact in technology.

 </div>